noop-inc/noop-sample-app-covid-19-mobility/README.md

 1) **Create App.** Visit [Noop Cloud](https://noop.app/), and click on the "Applications" icon in the left-hand sidebar.
 Then click "Create New App", and select the repository that contains the sample application's source code.
 Click "save" to continue.

-2) **Launch Environment.** Click "Launch An Environment" on either the confirmation page after completing step 1, or on the management page for the newly created application.
-Select a region, cluster, domain and endpoint for the environment.
+2) **Launch Environment.** Go to the management page for the newly created application, select the "Environment" tab, and click "Launch Environment".
+On the "Launch an Environment" page select a region, cluster, domain and endpoint for the environment.
 Click "save" to continue.

-3) **Create Build.** Either click "Deploy Code" on the confirmation page after completing step 2, "Deploy Changes" on the management page for the newly launched environment, or "Builds" on the management page for the created application.
-Under the "Initiate Manual Build" tab enter in a "Git Reference" to create the build (e.g. "master"), and click "Build".
-Wait for the build to complete before continuing.
+3) **Create Build.** Return to the management page for the application, and select the "Builds" tab.
+Under the "Initiate Manual Build" section enter in a "Git Reference" (e.g. "master") to create a build of the sample application.
+Click "Build" and wait for the build to complete before continuing.

 4) **Launch Resource.** Return to the management page for the launched environment.
 Under the "Launch a New Resource" section click "DynamoDB Table".
 Enter values into the fields to match the DynamoDB resource description present within the sample application's Noopfiles.